 However the employment tribunal held that these adjustments were not sufficient.
 Firstly not enough time had been allowed for the written presentation exercise.
 Secondly the claimant should have been given details in advance of how the selection process would be run, and in particular should have been told how long he had to give written answers to the interview questions, so that he could manage his time.

 The tribunal rejected an argument that he should have been allowed longer to write answers to the interview questions.

-The tribunal considered the claimant would not have got the job anyway, but awarded £1000 compensation for injury to feelings.
+The tribunal considered the claimant would not have got the job anyway (so there was no compensation for loss of earnings), but it awarded £1000 compensation for injury to feelings.